Martynas Yčas

-Martynas Yčas (December 10, 1917 – April 22, 2014) was a Lithuanian-born microbiologist.
+Martynas Yčas (December 10, 1917 – April 22, 2014) was an American microbiologist of Lithuanian descent.
 He co-authored the book Mr. Tompkins: Inside Himself with physicist George Gamow.

-In 1941 Yčas went to the University of Wisconsin Madison where as a U.S. Army recruit he assisted at the Russian language school.
+Yčas was born in Voronezh.
+He started studying law in Lithuania in 1936.
+In 1941, Yčas went to the University of Wisconsin–Madison, where as a U.S. Army recruit he assisted at the Russian language school.
 After the war he studied zoology there, gaining the Bachelor of Arts in 1948.
 He then studied microbiology at California Institute of Technology, graduating in 1950.
 Upstate Medical University in Syracuse, New York hired him in 1956 and he taught microbiology there until 1988.

 He was a founding member of the RNA Tie Club, a discussion society of scientists who attempted to decipher the genetic code and with Gamow and others published early statistical analyses of proteins and DNA which disproved some early models of the genetic code.
 The review for The Biological Code said the book was "the most complete and best-indexed treatment of the biological code available."

 Yčas grew up in a bilingual home speaking Lithuanian and English.
 In school he acquired French, German, Spanish and Latin.
 He later developed an interest in ancient Greek, hieroglyphics, Sumerian, Assyrian, and Sanskrit.

 He moved to Boulder, Colorado in 2009.